taoxu2016/iCellR/README.md

 </p>

 - Pseudotime Abstract KNetL map (PAK map)

 This is very helpful to see the distances or similarities between different communities.
-The shorter and thiker the lines/links (rubber bands) are the more similar the communities.
+The shorter and thicker the lines/links (rubber bands) are the more similar the communities.
 The nodes are the clusters and the edges or links are the distance between them.

 ```r
 pseudotime.knetl(my.obj,interactive = F,cluster.membership = F,conds.to.plot = NULL)